Insider Guide: Best of Singapore

 If you’re hunting for all things worn, torn and retro, the Sungei Road Thieves’ Market won’t disappoint.

-Messy, loud but alluringly vibrant, Singapore’s Little India draws everyone from thirsty backpackers to locals on a last minute shopping dash.
+Messy, loud but alluringly vibrant, Singapore’s Little India draws everyone from backpackers to locals on a last-minute shopping dash.

 Take the northeast MRT line to Little India Station and exit at Racecourse Road.

-Popular with kids, Singapore's Wildlife Reserves is the parent company of four separate attractions: the Jurong Bird Park, Night Safari, Singapore Zoo and soon-to-open River Safari, which will be the home of those already world famous pandas, Kai Kai and Jia Jia.
+Popular with kids, Singapore's Wildlife Reserves is the parent company of four separate attractions: the Jurong Bird Park, Night Safari, Singapore Zoo and the River Safari, home to Singapore’s most famous expats, Kai Kai and Jia Jia.

 With a diverse range of species in clean, easy-to-navigate environments, all of the attractions are top-notch.